HeardLibrary/digital-scholarship/host/aws/index.md

 For information about using an AWS service by web interface, CLI, and by script, see [this page](translate/)

+For information on creating a serverless application using Lambda, see [this page](lambda/)

 ## Getting started

 You can open a small-scale personal account for one year for free.
 Go to <https://aws.amazon.com/> and click on "Create an AWS Account".